Ron Hendren

-Ron Hendren, born Ralph C Hendren (Born August 3, 1945) is a journalist and television personality.
-He is best known as one of the original hosts of Entertainment Tonight, joining the syndicated television show at its debut in 1981.
+Ralph Connolly Hendren (August 3, 1945 – October 12, 2022) was an American journalist and television personality.
+He was best known as one of the original hosts of Entertainment Tonight, joining the syndicated television show at its debut in 1981.

 Hendren had a brief career in politics, working for politicians that included Sargent Shriver, Stephen M. Young, and B. Everett Jordan.
 He transferred to a journalism career with a self-syndicated news column in 1972, which was subsequently picked up and distributed nationally as Ron Hendren In Washington by the Los Angeles Times Syndicate.
 This led to a career as an on-air commentator and critic at the NBC owned and operated station WRC-TV in Washington D.C.
 During his tenure at WRC, Hendren was a visiting lecturer in journalism at the University of Maryland at College Park.

 Hendren joined the Today Show in 1979, becoming the first on-air network television critic in the United States.
 He joined Entertainment Tonight in 1981 while at the same time continuing a daily local commentary on KNBC News.
 Hendren also hosted a nationally syndicated radio program, "TV Tonight with Ron Hendren."
 After leaving Entertainment Tonight in 1984, Hendren hosted nationally syndicated television programs including "All About Us" and "BreakThrough: Television's Journal of Science and Medicine."